 Can you create such password protected files or pages in WordPress?
 Yes, you can.

-WordPress Download Manager is another powerful option for password protected downloads.
+WordPress Download Manager is a powerful plugin to manage your digital downloads.

-- From WordPress dashboard, select Plugins, then click Add new
+- From the WordPress dashboard, select Plugins, then click Add new

 - Search for ‘WordPress Download Manager’, find it from the showed results